A magazine where the digital world meets the real world.

 Don’t worry, the cognitive crash dummies are coming!

-Actually the saviours may be a professor of human-computer interaction, Bonnie John, and a grad student, Annie Lu Luo.
-They both work at Carnegie Mellon University in the US and it’s their job to figure out how well gadgets are designed.
+Actually the saviours may be people like professor of human-computer interaction, Bonnie John, and her then grad student, Annie Lu Luo: people who design cognitive crash dummies.
+When working at Carnegie Mellon University it was their job to figure out ways for deciding how well gadgets are designed.

 If you’re designing a bridge you don’t want to have to build it before finding out if it stays up in an earthquake.
 If you’re designing a car, you don’t want to find out it isn’t safe by having people die in crashes.
 Engineers use models – sometimes physical ones, sometimes mathematical ones – that show in advance what will happen.
 How big an earthquake can the bridge cope with?
 The mathematical model tells you.
 How slow must the car go to avoid killing the baby in the back?
 A crash test dummy will show you.

-One very successful model is called 'GOMS'.
-When designers want to predict which of a few suggested interfaces will be the quickest to use, they use GOMS to do it.
+There are lots of different kind of human behavioural model.
+One such 'cognitive crash dummies' is called 'GOMS'.
+When designers want to predict which of a few suggested interfaces will be the quickest to use, they can use GOMS to do it.

 Send in the GOMS

-Suppose you are designing a new mobile phone.
-There are loads of little decisions you’ll have to make that affect how easy the phone is to use.
-You can fit a certain number of buttons on the phone, but what should you make the buttons do?
+Suppose you are designing a new phone interface.
+There are loads of little decisions you'll have to make that affect how easy the phone is to use.
+You can fit a certain number of buttons on the phone or touch screen, but what should you make the buttons do?
 How big should they be?
-You can also use menus, but how many levels of menus should a user have to navigate before they actually get to the thing they are trying to do?
+Should you use gestures?
+You can use menus, but how many levels of menus should a user have to navigate before they actually get to the thing they are trying to do?
 More to the point, with the different variations you have thought up, how quickly will the person be able to do things like send a text message or reply to a missed call?
 These are questions GOMS answers.

 To do a GOMS prediction you first think up a task you want to know about – sending a text message perhaps.
 You then write a list of all the steps that are needed to do it.
 Not just the button presses, but hand movements from one button to another, thinking time, time for the machine to react, and so on.
 In GOMS, your imaginary user already knows how to do the task, so you don’t have to worry about spending time fiddling around or making mistakes.
 That means that once you’ve listed all your separate actions GOMS can work out how long the task will take just by adding up the times for all the separate actions.
 Those basic times have been worked out from lots and lots of experiments on a wide range of devices.
 The have shown, on average, how long it takes to press a button and how long users are likely to think about it first.